 - ii.
-Medical Facilities: A qualified Medical Officer looks after the health of the students, and is incharge of the IARI Dispensary located in the vicinity of the Hostels.
-The Medical Officer resides on the Institute campus and is thus available round the clock.
+Medical Facilities: A qualified Medical Officer looks after the health of the students, and is Incharge of the IARI Dispensary located in the vicinity of the Hostels.
+The Medical Officer resides on the Institute campus and is thus available during day and night.
 The medical service is provided free to students at the dispensary. - iii.
-Sports and Recreation: The Post Graduate School encourages extracurricular activities that enrich cultural, physical and social life of students.
+Sports and Recreation: The Post Graduate School encourages extra- ccurricular activities that enrich cultural, physical and social life of students.
 Spacious playgrounds are provided near the student hostels and necessary facilities exist for outdoor games like cricket, football, hockey, volleyball, tennis, badminton and various athletic events.
 There are facilities also for indoor games in each hostel.
-There is a Students' Sports Fund to which every student subscribes at the beginning of each academic year.

-- iv.
-Student Welfare Fund: With a view to render financial aid to students in distress and to support any other students' activities, a Students Welfare Fund has been instituted.
+There is a Students' Sports Fund to which every student subscribes at the beginning of each academic year. - iv.
+Student Welfare Fund: With a view to render financial aid to students in distress and to support any other students'activities, a Students' Welfare Fund has been instituted.
 All students are required to contribute to the fund at the beginning of each academic year.
 No loan shall ordinarily be given from this fund in the first trimester of admission. - v.
-Students' Counseling and Placement Cell: A Student Career Development and Industry Interface Centre has been established for career counseling and arranging frequent Institute-Industry interface.
+Students' Counseling and Placement Cell: A "Student Career Development and Industry Interface Centre" has been established for career counseling and arranging frequent Institute-Industry interface.
 It has been organizing campus interviews for career counseling and placement of outgoing students in the jobs of their choice. - vi.
-Post Graduate School Students' Union: All students admitted to the Post Graduate School automatically become members of Post Graduate School Student's Union and are entitled to participate in the Union election.

-- vii.
-Internet facility: Internet, intranet and Wi-Fi connectivity has been provided at all the students hostels and guest houses for trainees and visiting faculty.
-Creation of this facility in students hostels is a step forward in the area of knowledge dissemination and awareness for establishing a healthy and productive relationship between scientists and students for overall national agricultural development.
+Post Graduate School Students' Union: All students admitted to the Post Graduate School automatically become members of Post Graduate School Students' Union and are entitled to participate in the Union election. - vii.
+Internet facility: Internet and intranet and Wi-Fi connectivity has been provided at all the hostels and guest houses for trainees and visiting faculty.
+Creation of this facility in students' hostels is a step forward in the area of knowledge dissemination and awareness for establishing a healthy and productive relationship between scientists and students for overall national agricultural development.
 The facility is made available to students free of charge.
 The course schedules along with contents and suggested reading are also available on IARI intranet system. - viii.
-Communication and Language Laboratory: This facility created in 2012 is being used to teach English and Hindi language courses and to impart communication skills to students who need improvement on these aspects.
+Communication and Language Laboratory: This facility created in 2012 is being used to teach English and Hindi language courses and communication skills to students who need improvement in these aspects.

-16. SYLLABI FOR ENTRANCE EXAMINATION FOR Ph.D.
-COURSES
+16. SYLLABIFOR ENTRANCE EXAMINATION FOR Ph.D.

 The Entrance Examination will be in the form of one question paper of three distinct parts.
-The questions will be of multiple choice and matching types in Part I & II (30 marks and 150 marks, respectively) and short analytical type in Part III (30 marks).
-Answers for Part I & II are to be given on computerized OMR answer sheets (see sample in Annexure-VII) and that of Part III in the space provided for the purpose in the question paper itself.
-Negative marking to the extent of 0.25 mark for each wrong answer will be applicable in case of Part I and II of the Questions of the Paper.
+The questions will be of multiple choice and matching types in part I & II (30 marks and 150 marks, respectively) and short analytical type in part III (30 marks).
+Answers for part I & II are to be given on computerized OMR answer sheets (see Annexure-VI) and that of part III in the space provided for the purpose in the question paper.
+Negative marking to the extent of 0.25 marks for each wrong answer will be applicable in case of part I and II of the questions of the paper.

-PART-I: GENERAL AGRICULTURE
+PART- I: GENERAL AGRICULTURE

-Importance of Agriculture in national economy; basic principles of crop production; cultivation of major crops such as rice, wheat, pigeonpea, cotton, sugarcane, tomato, cauliflower, mango and rose.
+Importance of Agriculture in national economy; basic principles of crop production; cultivation of major crops such as rice, wheat, pigeon pea, cotton, sugarcane, tomato, cauliflower, mango and rose.